Table of Contents[Hide][Show]

-Coconut milk pudding is the ultimate comfort food especially when the weather turns cool.
+Coconut milk pudding is the ultimate comfort food especially if the weather turns cool.
+It’s a great alternative to homemade pudding made with milk if you are dairy-free or just looking to reduce carbs.

 From scratch with only whole ingredients is the way to go with pudding if you want all the enjoyment and none of the toxic load!